-- Are you wanting to start a discussion with the purpose of discovery and to gather feedback?
+- Do you want to start a discussion with the purpose of discovery and to gather feedback?

-- Then encouraging your audience to join the Team or Yammer community so they take part in the conversation.
+- Then encourage your audience to join the Team or Yammer community, so they take part in the conversation.

-Don't forget in all of these instances including links to supportive documentation, such as files or Stream video will provide additional and informative background to your audience.
+Don't forget that in all of these instances, including links to supportive documentation, such as files or Stream video, will provide additional and informative background to your audience.

 For more on this subject of when to use what communication tool have a look at this JoyofSharePoint webinar:

 Your message has gone out into the world to your recipient(s).
 Was the message received the way you intended?
 If so, Kudos!!
 However, that is not usually the case and try not to get frustrated.
-Communication can be tough at times.
-Go back and like the shampoo bottle instructions say Rinse and Repeat.
-Also take these items into consideration in your additional rounds:
+Communication can be challenging at times.
+Go back and, as the shampoo bottle instructions say, Rinse and Repeat.
+Also, consider these items in your additional rounds:

 - Does the message make clear what the desired response is?